Friday, October 24, 2025

 • “Solitude” – Expired Polaroid Time Zero Film – 2018

 It wasn’t until 2016 that Beyer finally could acquire packs of expired Time Zero, the movie that sparked her love for instant film.
-During a tour of the Polaroid production plant in Enschede inside the Netherlands, now owned and run by way of Polaroid Originals, she made the acquaintance of a pleasant aged couple who got here to recognize Beyer’s love for the medium thru her apparent enthusiasm.
-Though she obtained a curious frown from the husband, possibly in confusion on why she would need such an antique movie, she soon had containers of Polaroid Time Zero film on the doorstep.
+During a tour of the Polaroid production plant in Enschede inside the Netherlands, now owned and run by way of Polaroid Originals, she made the acquaintance of a pleasant elderly couple who came to recognize Beyer’s love for the medium through her apparent enthusiasm.
+Though she obtained a curious frown from her husband, possibly in confusion on why she would need such an antique movie, she soon had containers of Polaroid Time Zero film on the doorstep.

 Beyer actually recollects the day the package arrived as a huge occasion in her photographic existence.
 She promised herself the moment she opened the bundle that she would most effectively use the movie for something extraordinary.
 Beyer soon realized this % with herself and took an avenue experience through the Southwestern United States.
-This was her first journey of turning monumental and widely known scenes into surreal dream-like landscapes.
-The use of expired immediate film and the photos she captured the ones weeks have proved to her a meaningful reminder of her adventure up until this factor.
+This was her first journey of turning monumental and widely known scenes into surreal, dream-like landscapes.
+The use of expired immediate film and the photos she captured over the past ones weeks has proved to her a meaningful reminder of her adventure up until this point

 • “Hour’” – Expired Polaroid Time Zero Film – 2018